Yuanyuan-Shi/online_control_ltv/README.md

 # Stable Online Control of Linear Time-Varying Systems

 This repository contains source code necessary to reproduce the results presented in the following paper:
 Stable Online Control of Linear Time-Varying Systems (http://proceedings.mlr.press/v144/qu21a/qu21a.pdf).

+In this work, we propose COvariance Constrained Online Linear Quadratic (COCO-LQ) control, that guarantees input-to-state stability for a large class of LTV systems while also minimizing the control cost.
+The proposed method incorporates a state covariance constraint into the semi-definite programming (SDP) formulation of the LQ optimal controller.
+We empirically demonstrate the performance of COCO-LQ in both synthetic experiments and a power system frequency control example.

 Authors: Guannan Qu, Yuanyuan Shi, Sahin Lale, Steven Low, Anima Anandkumar and Adam Wierman

 Accepted and Presented at the 3rd Annual Conference on Learning for Dynamics and Control (L4DC).

-### Paper Highlight

-Linear time-varying (LTV) systems are widely used for modeling real-world dynamical systems due to their generality and simplicity.
-Providing stability guarantees for LTV systems is one of the central problems in control theory.
-However, existing approaches that guarantee stability typically lead to significantly sub-optimal cumulative control cost in online settings where only current or short-term system information is available.
-In this work, we propose an efficient online control algorithm, COvariance Constrained Online Linear Quadratic (COCO-LQ) control, that guarantees input-to-state stability for a large class of LTV systems while also minimizing the control cost.
-The proposed method incorporates a state covariance constraint into the semi-definite programming (SDP) formulation of the LQ optimal controller.
-We empirically demonstrate the performance of COCO-LQ in both synthetic experiments and a power system frequency control example.

 ### Algorithm

 ![alt text](https://github.com/Yuanyuan-Shi/online_control_ltv/blob/main/figs/WX20220721-112402.png)

-### Experiment
+### Experiments

 #### Synthetic Time-Varying Systems